 Privacy professionals often grapple with a vital issue within the digital economy: How to use personal data to create innovative products and services while ensuring a data subject's privacy is maintained.

 And now, one data protection authority wants to help.

-The U.K. Information Commissioner's Office aims to facilitate this balance in an upcoming Sandbox initiative for startups and other organizations.
-In the results of its call to views on the Sandbox, the ICO said it received an "overwhelmingly positive response" to the initiative.
+The U.K. Information Commissioner's Office aims to facilitate this balance in an upcoming Regulatory Sandbox initiative for startups and other organizations.
+In the results of its call to views on the sandbox, the ICO said it received an "overwhelmingly positive response" to the initiative.
 Respondents included 65 commercial enterprises, public authorities and data subjects.

 Respondents also offered some idea of what they would like from the ICO, such as continued advice — from the genesis of the idea to its testing phase — step by step walkthroughs of potential processing activities, workshops with development teams at an early stage, and advice and risk mitigation at the design stage.

 "Our current thinking is that sandbox mechanisms will largely be based around such advisory and collaborative processes and that sandbox mechanisms will be developed for each participant in a bespoke sandbox plan – working to define objectives and timescales and drawing such mechanisms from an indicative list," the ICO wrote in the call to views summary.

 The ICO's plans for the sandbox would cover a wide scope of industries and products, including health care, energy, telecommunications, financial services and financial technology, and online advertising.
 As for the products and services the initiative can cover, Taylor believes the sandbox can tackle many areas.

 "We can think about the use of personal data in emerging and developing technology such as the internet of things, cloud-based products, biometrics, AI and those kinds of areas where GDPR principles apply," said Taylor.